 Why not make a big batch and invite some friends over?
 Or share leftovers with your neighbours.
 Send us a photo of you and your pals enjoying your home cooked meal by email or WhatsApp it to our number (074 467 210 36).

 Basil Caring tips

 - Basil likes to grow in bright, warm conditions so find the warmest place in your house to set it down.
-The kitchen or living room windowsill might seem like a good place, careful if you close the curtains at night as your basil might get cold.
-So, make sure it's on the inside of your curtain.
+The kitchen or living room windowsill might seem like a good place.

 - Always water with care, ideally before midday, and avoid splashing the leaves.